What is ADHD?

 - How often are you late for work

-- The look at feel of your work space
+- The look and feel of your workspace

 - Job satisfaction